birhannega/birhannega/README.md

 - 👋 Hi, I’m @birhannega
-- 👀 I’m interested in ...
+- 👀 I’m a full stack developer with 6+ years of experience in React, Angular,dotnet and nodejs
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Rust and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 You can reach out to me via birhannega844@gmail.com

 <!---
 birhannega/birhannega is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.